bootstrap-vue/bootstrap-vue/README.md

 <br>

 <p align="center">
-  BootstrapVue, with over 40 available plugins, more than 80 custom components, and over 670 icons, provides one of the most comprehensive implementations of the Bootstrap v4 component and grid system for Vue.js, complete with extensive and automated WAI-ARIA accessibility markup.
+  With more than 85 components, over 45 available plugins, several directives, and 1000+ icons, BootstrapVue provides one of the most comprehensive implementations of the Bootstrap v4.5 component and grid system available for Vue.js v2.6, complete with extensive and automated WAI-ARIA accessibility markup.
 </p>
 <br>